Babar Zaman

 Babar Zaman (Note: Urdu: بابر زمان) (born 16 September 1966) is a former Pakistani cricketer with a career spanning over 16 years, having played for several cricket teams, most notably Lahore and Pakistan International Airlines from 1985-1986 to 1999-2000.

 Early life

 Babar Zaman Khan was born in Rawalpindi on 16 September 1966 into a Burki Pashtun family to Javed Zaman and Faryal.
 His father, Javed Zaman, was a first-class cricketer.
 Babar's uncles, Fawad Zaman and Humayun Zaman, also played first class cricket.
 All three brothers represented Lahore Gymkhana Club with distinction.

+Career

+Zaman made his List A debut for Lahore City against Pakistan Automobiles Corporation in the 1985–86 Wills Cup.
+He later played senior domestic cricket mainly for Lahore, Pakistan University Grants Commission and Pakistan International Airlines.
+His first-class career ran from 1986/87 to 1999/00, while his List A career spanned from 1985/86 to 1999/00.

+One of Zaman's earliest notable first-class innings came in the 1988–89 BCCP Patron's Trophy, when he scored 79 for Lahore City against Rawalpindi, which at that stage was his highest first-class score.
+In one-day cricket, his highest score was an unbeaten 110 for Lahore City against Water and Power Development Authority in the 1987–88 Wills Cup, an innings which remained his only List A century.
+Late in his career, he produced one of his best all-round performances against the touring Zimbabweans at Gaddafi Stadium in December 1998, scoring 46 in the first innings and taking 4 for 47 in the second innings as Lahore City won by one wicket.